Luke-SNAW/Luke-SNAW.github.io/vault/dev.javascript.node.tools.md

   3. Passport — Access to Wide Range of Authentication Mechanisms
   4. Morgan— Log HTTP Requests and Errors
   5. CORS — Allow or Restrict Requested Resources on a Web Server
+- [better-sqlite3](https://github.com/WiseLibs/better-sqlite3) - The fastest and simplest library for SQLite3 in Node.js.

 ## CLI